 - Eat slowly and appreciatively: By chewing for longer, the food is ground down more so that the stomach has less work to do.

 - Avoid food that causes flatulence which could cause you to suffer from bloating.
-Which foods these vary from individual to individual – usually legumes, garlic, onions and cabbages but also beer and water with carbonic acid.
+Which foods vary from individual to individual – usually legumes, garlic, onions and cabbages, but also beer and water with carbonic acid.